hathora/builder/docs/builder/tutorial_uno.md

 # Tutorial: Uno

-In this tutorial we will explore Hathora by learning to make a simplified version of [Uno](https://www.mattel.com/products/uno-gdj85).
+In this tutorial we will explore Hathora Builder by learning to make a simplified version of [Uno](https://www.mattel.com/products/uno-gdj85).

 ## Repo